+NQF Level 05

 Service modules Faculty of Humanities

 Prerequisites STK 113

-Contact time 1 practical per week, 1 tutorial per week, 3 lectures per week
+Contact time 3 lectures per week, 1 practical per week, 1 tutorial per week

 Language of tuition Module is presented in English

 Department Statistics

 Period of presentation Semester 2

-On its own, STK 113 and 123 will not be recognized for degree purposes, but exemption will be granted for STK 110.
+Students can only get credit for one of the following modules: STK 123 or STK 143 or STC 152.
+On their own, STK 113 and STK 123 will not be recognised for degree purposes, but exemption will be granted for STK 110.